51seven/placehold-gravity-forms/README.md

 ## Credits

 I took a some code from [this article](http://www.wpbeginner.com/wp-tutorials/how-to-add-placeholder-text-in-gravity-forms/) and optimized it.
+Applause to the author(s?) from wpbeginner.com

 ## License